cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 Challenge.
 This is the first evidence I found of the participation of [Anselmo Di Fabio](https://www.linkedin.com/in/anselmodifabio/)'s company, [Applied Dynamic Solutions (ADS), LLC](http://www.adsworks.com/), in the BEL Community, though the metadata listed on the paper's page is wrong so it's not obvious which co-authors had affiliations to that organization at the time, besides Anselmo.
+Later, William Hayes will join ADS after the dissolution of Selventa.

 **June 16th, 2015** [Justyna Szostak](https://www.pmiscience.com/science/scientists/scientist/justyna-szostak) (PMI)
 and [Sumit Madan](https://www.linkedin.com/in/smadan-1/) (Fraunhofer) publish the [BELIEF text mining